gautam7-github/sql-practice-answers/readme.md

 Q24.
 Show first and last name, allergies from patients which have allergies to either 'Penicillin' or 'Morphine'.
 Show results ordered ascending by allergies then by first_name then by last_name.

 Q25.
 Show patient_id, diagnosis from admissions.
 Find patients admitted multiple times for the same diagnosis.

+Q26.
+Show the city and the total number of patients in the city.
+Order from most to least patients and then by city name ascending.

+Q27.
+Show first name, last name and role of every person that is either patient or doctor.
+The roles are either "Patient" or "Doctor"

+Q28.
+Show all allergies ordered by popularity.
+Remove NULL values from query.

+Q29.
+Show all patient's first_name, last_name, and birth_date who were born in the 1970s decade.
+Sort the list starting from the earliest birth_date.

+Q30.
+We want to display each patient's full name in a single column.
+Their last_name in all upper letters must appear first, then first_name in all lower case letters.
+Separate the last_name and first_name with a comma.
+Order the list by the first_name in decending order

+Q31.
+Show the province_id(s), sum of height; where the total sum of its patient's height is greater than or equal to 7,000.

+Q32.
+Show the difference between the largest weight and smallest weight for patients with the last name 'Maroni'

+Q33.
+Show all of the days of the month (1-31) and how many admission_dates occurred on that day.
+Sort by the day with most admissions to least admissions.

 # Hard